OpenNebula/docs/source/advanced_components/marketplace/migrate_images.rst

 .. warning::

-    When the image destination datastore is qcow2/raw we should define the attribute ``DRIVER=qcow2`` or ``DRIVER=raw`` in order to convert the image.
+    When the destination image datastore is qcow2/raw you **must** define the attribute ``DRIVER=qcow2`` or ``DRIVER=raw``, respectively, in order to convert the image.
 If not, the image will be download without any change.

-2. Now, we have to select the destination datastore.
+2. Select the destination datastore.

 .. image:: /images/market_migrate_vmdk_qcow2_2.png
     :width: 90%
     :align: center

-3. Then, We have to create a template in order to use the new image.
+3. Create a template in order to use the new image.

 .. image:: /images/market_migrate_vmdk_qcow2_3.png
     :width: 90%
     :align: center

-4. Now, instantiate the template and we will see that it works.
+4. Instantiate the template and check that it works.

 .. image:: /images/market_migrate_vmdk_qcow2_4.png
     :width: 90%